 He began as an assistant at Radford High School from 1969 through 1971.
 Then, after one season as a graduate assistant at the University of Maryland, he went to The Citadel where he worked five seasons under Bobby Ross and one year under Art Baker.
 His last two years at The Citadel, Beamer was the defensive coordinator.
 In 1979, he went to Murray State as the defensive coordinator under Mike Gottfried.
 He was named head coach at MSU in 1981 and went on to compile a six-year record of 42-23-2.
 The Tech coach was born in Mt.
 Airy, North Carolina, and grew up in Hillsville, Virginia.
 At Hillsville High, he earned 11 varsity letters as a three-sport athlete in football, basketball and baseball.

 Beamer is married to the former Cheryl Oakley of Richmond, Virginia.
-They have two children, Shane, a former member of his dad’s football team at Tech and now the associate head coach at Virginia Tech; and daughter Casey, a 2003 graduate of Tech.
-He has two granddaughters, Sutton and Olivia, and a grandson, Hunter, all children of Shane and his wife, Emily.
+They have two children, Shane, a former member of his dad's football team at Tech and now the associate head coach at Virginia Tech; and daughter Casey, a 2003 graduate of Tech.
+He has two granddaughters, Sutton and Olivia, and a grandson, Hunter, children of Shane and his wife, Emily.
 He also has a grandson, Hudson, son of Casey and her husband, Canaan.